andyjsharpe/Tavernlight-Games-Technical-Trial/README.md

 ### Environment

-- As proof of a proper envirionment setup I have included the files for theforgottenserver and the otclient with the proper configuration as a part of the repository.
+- As proof of a proper envirionment setup I have included the files for theforgottenserver and otclient with proper configurations as a part of the repository.

 - While not included in this repo, I used the OTClient with the Tibia 1098 client version for validation of my solutions.